 Athira is derived from the word Athir, the energy that reaches everyone.
-It captures our mission to develop therapies that can reach and positively impact everyone.
-We aim to restore neuronal health for those suffering from devastating neurological diseases, including Alzheimer's disease, so that patients can regain their memories, lives, and family relationships.
+It captures our mission to restore lives by advancing bold therapies for neuronal health, thoughtfully and urgently.
+We aim to restore neuronal health for those suffering from devastating neurological diseases, including Alzheimer's, Parkinson's, and neuropsychiatric diseases, so that patients can regain their memories, lives, and family relationships.

-We are a late clinical-stage biopharmaceutical company focused on developing small molecules to restore neuronal health and stop neurodegeneration.
-With our product candidates, we aim to provide rapid cognitive improvement and alter the course of neurological diseases with our novel mechanism of action.
-Our approach is designed to augment neuronal growth factor signaling through HGF/MET, a naturally occurring regenerative system.
-We believe enhancing HGF/MET signaling has the potential to protect existing neurons from damage, reduce inflammation, promote regeneration, and positively modulate brain activity.
+We are a late clinical-stage biopharmaceutical company focused on developing small molecules to restore neuronal health and slow neurodegeneration.
+With our product candidates, we aim to provide rapid cognitive improvement and alter the course of neurological diseases, leveraging our novel mechanism of action.
+Our approach is designed to augment neuronal growth factor signaling through the hepatocyte growth factor/MET, or HGF/MET, a naturally occurring, repair and regenerative system.
+We believe enhancing HGF/MET signaling has the potential to protect existing neurons from damage, reduce inflammation, promote regeneration, and benefit brain physiology.
 We anticipate that all of these characteristics may improve neuronal health and translate into clinical benefits.
 Our pipeline is built from our proprietary drug discovery platform, or ATH platform, and consists of a series of small molecules that are designed to target either (1) the central nervous system, or CNS, by crossing the blood brain barrier, or BBB, or (2) the peripheral nervous system.

-Our lead candidate, ATH-1017, is a subcutaneous administered, BBB-penetrating, small molecule HGF/MET activator.
-In our Phase 1a and Phase 1b clinical trials, ATH-1017 for the treatment of Alzheimer's disease, or AD, was well tolerated with no serious adverse events.
-These clinical trials recruited 88 subjects, including 11 subjects with mild-to-moderate AD, who were assigned to treatment and control groups.
-Nonclinical studies and Phase 1 clinical trials with ATH-1017 demonstrated improvements in brain network activity indicating potentially positive effects on brain function.
-In the AD subjects, multiple dosing of ATH-1017 significantly improved P300 latency.
-P300 latency is a functional measure that is highly correlated with cognition; however, we have not yet established a connection between these P300 latency results and improved cognition.
-In September 2020, we began site initiation and patient screening for LIFT-AD, a Phase 2/3 clinical trial for ATH-1017 that may provide pivotal data in support of registration, for the treatment of mild-to-moderate AD with topline results expected by the end of 2022.
-In November 2020, we initiated ACT-AD, a P300 Phase 2 clinical trial, in mild-to-moderate AD to better understand the overall effects of ATH-1017 on working memory processing speed and cognitive measures, with topline results expected by early 2022.
+Our lead candidate, fosgonimeton (ATH-1017), is a subcutaneously administered, BBB-penetrating, small molecule HGF/MET positive modulator.
+The primary target indication is Alzheimer's disease (AD).
+In our Phase 1a/b clinical trial, fosgonimeton was well tolerated in healthy young and elderly volunteers and AD subjects, without serious adverse events.
+This clinical trial recruited 88 subjects, including 11 AD subjects with mild to moderate AD, who were randomly assigned to active and control groups.
+Nonclinical studies and Phase 1 clinical trials with fosgonimeton demonstrated improvements in brain network activity indicating potentially positive effects on brain function.
+In AD subjects, multiple dosing of fosgonimeton significantly improved Event Related Potential (ERP) P300 latency.
+ERP P300 latency is a functional measure that is highly correlated with cognition; however, we have not yet established a connection between these ERP P300 latency results and improved cognition.
+In September 2020, we began site initiation and patient screening for LIFT-AD, our Phase 2 clinical trial with fosgonimeton designed with the potential to provide pivotal data in support of registration, for the treatment of mild-to-moderate AD, with teRP P300 latency as the primary endpoint, in mild-to-moderate AD, which trial is designed to better characterize the overall effects of fosgonimeton on working memory processing speed and cognitive measures, with topline results expected in the second quarter of 2022.
+In July 2021, we announced that we are enrolling patients into a 26-week open-label extension study for our LIFT-AD and ACT-AD clinical trials, which will allow us to collect up to a total of one year of safety and other data with fosgonimeton.
+In October 2021, we announced that we completed patient enrollment in our ACT-AD clinical trial.
+In January 2022, we increased the LIFT-AD study sample size by approximately 120 participants, from 300 to 420, to strengthen the statistical power of co-key secondary endpoints, including AD